Secure Hybrid Key Growing via Coherence Witnessing and Bipartite Encoding: Introduction

 \section{Introduction}

-Quantum Key Growing (QKG)~\cite{growing_1, growing_2, growing_3, growing_4, growing_5, growing_6} is a cryptographic process that allows two parties—commonly referred to as Alice and Bob—to expand a small, initially shared secret key by exploiting the principles of quantum mechanics.
+Quantum Key Growing (QKG)~\cite{growing_1, growing_5, growing_6} is a cryptographic process that allows two parties—commonly referred to as Alice and Bob—to expand a small, initially shared secret key by exploiting the principles of quantum mechanics.
 More broadly, Quantum Key Distribution (QKD) refers to schemes that enable two parties to establish a shared secret key, even in the absence of an initial preshared secret.
 However, since QKD protocols often require a preshared key to ensure entity authentication, the term \textit{Quantum Key Growing} more accurately captures the underlying process in most practical implementations.
-Current QKG protocols are subject to several stringent limitations, some of which may be intrinsic to the underlying physical systems~\cite{limitations_QKD_1, limitations_QKD_2}.
-A prominent example is prepare-and-measure-based QKG~\cite{prepare_and_measure_1, prepare_and_measure_2}, which typically relies on quantum communication over optical fibers~\cite{optical_fibers_1, optical_fibers_2}.
-These channels experience exponential signal attenuation with increasing transmission distance, thereby severely constraining the achievable range.
+Current QKG protocols face several stringent limitations, some of which may be inherent to the underlying physical systems~\cite{limitations_QKD_1, limitations_QKD_2}.
+A notable example arises in prepare-and-measure-based QKG~\cite{prepare_and_measure_1, prepare_and_measure_2}, which typically relies on quantum communication through optical fibers~\cite{optical_fibers_1, optical_fibers_2}.
+These channels suffer from exponential signal attenuation with increasing distance, significantly limiting the achievable transmission range.
 To address this issue, satellite-based quantum links have been proposed as a scalable alternative~\cite{satellite_1, satellite_2}.
 In contrast to fiber links, satellite channels exhibit signal loss that scales only quadratically with distance, making them more suitable for long-range quantum communication~\cite{satellite_overview, satellite_cv}.
 However, their performance remains highly susceptible to atmospheric effects~\cite{atmospheric}, including diurnal variations~\cite{night_satellite, key_less_alternative}, which in turn complicate reliable simulation and prediction~\cite{hard_to_model_satellite}.
 Quantum relays offer a practical solution to the range limitation in QKG by forwarding signals through intermediate nodes~\cite{relays_1, relays_2}.
-However, this approach requires that each relay node be fully trusted, thereby compromising the \emph{unconditional} security often associated with QKG protocols.
+However, this approach requires complete trust in each relay node, which is generally undesirable.
 In contrast, quantum repeaters~\cite{q_repeaters_seminal, inside_q_repeaters,Loock2020} enable long-distance, entanglement-based QKG~\cite{entanglement_based_1, entanglement_based_2} without the need to trust intermediate nodes.
 Despite the fact that their practical deployment remains technologically challenging~\cite{repeaters_perspectives}, the development of protocols designed for repeater-based architectures ensures a smoother transition to a future in which quantum and classical communication coexist~\cite{6g1, 6g2}.
-In parallel, prepare-and-measure QKG protocols—such as the one presented in this work—remain highly relevant due to their technological maturity and wide range of practical applications.
+In parallel, prepare-and-measure QKG protocols remain highly relevant due to their technological maturity and wide range of practical applications.
 These include secure short-distance communication (up to a few hundred kilometers) and scenarios in which the use of trusted quantum relays is considered acceptable.